qw199699/Simple-bots-enhance-social-cohesion-/README.md

 # The supplementary information for evolution of cooperation for bots within mobile population

-### Some evolutionary videos are provided here to visualize the contribution of mobile bots to social cohesion.
+### Some evolutionary snapshot are provided here to visualize the contribution of mobile bots to social cohesion.

+In these files, blue, yellow, green and white markers indicate the cooperators, defectors, bots and void site, respectively.

 "SI_v1.gif" shows that the evolution dynamic of the scenario without bots, in which ordinary quickly falls into a frozen state, that is, no longer updating strategies and migrating.